Rose Stone

-Rose Stone (born Rosemary Stewart, March 21, 1945) is an American singer and keyboardist.
+Rose Stone (born Rose Marie Stewart, March 21, 1945) is an American singer and keyboardist.
 She is best known as one of the lead singers in Sly and the Family Stone, a popular psychedelic soul/funk band founded by her brothers, Sly Stone and Freddie Stone.

+Career

+1960s – 1980s

+Stone, along with brothers Sly and Freddie, formed Sly and the Family Stone in 1966.
 She often wore a platinum-colored wig while performing with the band, and was noted for her strong vocals.
-She was inducted into the Rock and Roll Hall of Fame in 1993 as a member of Sly and the Family Stone.